dksatti/CRUDEmplDB/README.md

 # CRUDEmplDB
-This small java application is used to perform CRUD Operations on an Employee DB
+This small java application is used to perform CRUD Operations on an Employee DB - Pet Project